cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 the same way!
 So Cypress _skips_ the remaining tests in that block, because they would also fail due to the `beforeEach` hook failure.

-<DocsImage src="/img/guides/core-concepts/1-skipped.png" alt="Cypress App showing a skipped test" ></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-failed-and-skipped-tests.png" alt="Cypress App showing one failed and one skipped test"></DocsImage>

 If we collapse the test commands, we can see the empty box marking the skipped test "adds 2 todos".

-<DocsImage src="/img/guides/core-concepts/skipped.png" alt="Cypress App showing one failed and one skipped test" ></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-skipped-tests.png" alt="Cypress App showing one skipped test"></DocsImage>

 The tests that were meant to be executed but were skipped due to some run-time problem are marked "skipped" by Cypress.